sanhaus/control-panel.en/help/subdomains-certificates/using/subdomains-branding.md

 >[!IMPORTANT]
 >
->Subdomain delegation from the Control Panel will be available in beta by the end of January, and subject to frequent updates and modifications without notice.
+>Subdomain delegation from the Control Panel is available in beta, and subject to frequent updates and modifications without notice.

 ## Why setting up subdomains? {#why-setting-up-subdomains}